Jay O'Shea: Birmingham City

-He returned to Birmingham at the end of his loan spell, and a few days later went out on loan again, this time to League Two club Port Vale for a one-month spell.
+He returned to Birmingham at the end of his loan spell, and a few days later, he went out on loan again, this time to League Two club Port Vale for one month.
 He scored his first goal in English football at Vale Park, with a well taken strike against Rotherham United on 1 February.
 He made a total of five starts during his loan spell, before returning to Birmingham.
-Later in the season Vale's caretaker-manager Mark Grew attempted to re-sign O'Shea, but the deal was reported to have fallen through because of the player's wages.
+Later in the season Vale's caretaker manager Mark Grew attempted to re-sign O'Shea.
+However, the deal was reported to have fallen through because of the player's wages.
 After Birmingham's relegation from the Premier League, O'Shea was one of several players released when their contracts expired at the end of the season.

 Milton Keynes Dons

 In July 2011, O'Shea spent some weeks on trial at League One club Milton Keynes Dons, before impressing manager Karl Robinson enough to win a one-year contract with an option for a second year.
 He scored his first goal at Stadium mk on 20 August, converting a late penalty to make it a 6–2 victory over Chesterfield.
-His second goal for the club came in a 6–0 beating of non-league Nantwich Town in the FA Cup.
+His second goal for the club came in a 6–0 beating of non-League Nantwich Town in the FA Cup.
 He opened the scoring on 24 January 2012 for his third goal of the season, though home side Stevenage then came from behind to beat the Dons 4–2.